Founding and mission

 ENO collaborates with both national (e.g. universities, university colleges, knowledge centres) and international organisations, networks and platforms (e.g. INRAE, ACEnet).
 The network is also in close contact with national and international authorities.

-The Board consists of five members:
+The Board consists of five members and one co-opted member:

 - Lígia Ferro - Institute of Sociology of the University of Porto (Portugal)